kennersoft/kennerpim/README.md

 - product series;
 - products;
 - attribute groups and attributes;
-- product and category images (available only when the [TreoDAM module](https://treodam.com) is also installed to your KennerPim system);
-- assets (available only when the [TreoDAM module](https://treodam.com) is also installed to your KennerPim system);
 - portals;
 - and much more.

 Want to know more about KennerPim functions and its advantages for you?
-Please, visit [our website](https://kennerpim.de).
-Find out more about the TreoDAM module [here](https://treodam.com).
+Please, visit [our website](https://kennerpim.com).
 ## Technology

 KennerPim is based on KennerPim and uses PHP7, backbone.js, composer and some Zend Framework 3 libraries.

 ![Technology_schem](docs/_assets/technologie_scheme_eng.png)

 Want to know more about KennerPim technology?
-Please, visit [our website](https://kennerpim.de)!
+Please, visit [our website](https://kennerpim.com)!

 ## Integrations